floccusaddon/floccus/README.md

 You can still install it by [downloading the Chrome package from the latest release](https://github.com/marcelklehr/floccus/releases/) and dropping it into Chrome's extension page.

+#### Updating from 1.x to v2.0
+It is recommended to remove all your accounts before updating floccus and reconnecting them again, in order to prevent unforeseen problems!

 ### Firefox
 You can [install it via AMO](https://addons.mozilla.org/en-US/firefox/addon/floccus/).

 (Note that AMO has to review all new releases, though, so you might need to wait a bit before you can install the latest release on firefox.)

+#### Updating from 1.x to v2.0
+It is recommended to remove all your accounts before updating floccus and reconnecting them again, in order to prevent unforeseen problems!

 ### Firefox for Android
 Floccus is not supported by Firefox for Android, [yet](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/bookmarks#Browser_compatibility).

 ## Usage
 After installation the options pane will pop up allowing you to create accounts and edit their settings.
 You will be able to access this pane at all times by clicking the floccus icon in the browser tool bar.